gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 Ok, conf-portaudio is no longer pinned to file://C:/Users/s (version 1)
 ```

-What I've learnt here is that you don't pin individual files, but rather the
+What I've learnt here is that Opam doesn't pin individual files but rather
-directory that contains them.
-A pin is a mapping from package to directory, and when
+entire directories.
+A pin is a mapping from package to directory, and when you
-you run `opam pin .\foo.opam` Opam learns the package name is `foo` from the
+run `opam pin .\foo.opam` Opam learns the package name is `foo` from the name of
-name of the file (I think), but assumes the directory is `.`.
-Most Opam package
+the file (I think), but assumes the directory is the directory containing
-source directories contain a .opam file and the source code for the package.
+`foo.opam`.
+Most Opam package source directories contain an opam file and the
-What's unusual in this case is that the `conf-portaudio` package does not have source
+source code for the package.
+What's unusual in this case is that the
-code.
-We say it's a "metapackage" as installing it just installs its dependencies
+`conf-portaudio` package does not have source code.
+We say it's a "metapackage"
+as installing it just installs its dependencies (including external
-(including external dependencies) and runs a command to verify their installation.
+dependencies) and runs a command to verify their installation, but it has no
-So in order to pin `conf-portaudio` we need to first create a new directory and
+source code of its own.
+So in order to pin `conf-portaudio` we need to first
-move the .opam file there.
+create a new directory and move the opam file there.

-Pinning the directory is sufficient as Opam will scan the directory for any .opam files
+Pinning the directory is sufficient as Opam will scan the directory for any opam files
 and create pins for each corresponding package using the current directory as the source.
-I've also modified the .opam file to run `pkgconf` rather than `pkg-config`.
+I've also modified the opam file to run `pkgconf` rather than `pkg-config`.
 ```
 PS C:\Users\s\conf-portaudio> opam pin .
 [NOTE] Package conf-portaudio is already pinned to file://C:/Users/s/conf-portaudio (version 1).